v-4-p-0-r/v-4-p-0-r.github.io/_posts/2018-10-21-protostar-stack-2.markdown

 getenv() returns a pointer to an environment variable, in this case, "GREENIE".

-An environment variable is essentially a value stored in a specific 'envrironment'.
+An environment variable is essentially a value stored in a specific 'environment'.
 They can be used by programs, like the one above.

 Our goal is to set the 'modified' variable to be equal to 0x0d0a0d0a.
 Notice that this program doesn't take input from the command line OR with gets(), or even scanf().